ctsit/nacculator/README.md

 file will be ready to submit to NACC.
 In order to properly filter the data in the csv, nacculator is expecting that REDCap visits (denoted by `redcap_event_name`) contain certain keywords:
-    "initial_visit" for initial visit packets,
+    "initial" for initial visit packets,
-    "followup_visit" for all followups,
+    "follow" for all followups,
     "milestone" for milestone packets,
     "neuropath" for neuropathology packets,
     "telephone" for telephone followup packets

+NACCulator collects data from the Z1X form first and uses that to determine the presence of other forms in the packet.
+The Z1X form for that record must be marked "Unverified" or "Complete" for NACCulator to recognize the record, and each optional form must be marked as submitted within the Z1X for NACCulator to find those forms.

 _Note: output is written to `STDOUT`; errors are written to `STDERR`; input is expected to be from `STDIN` (the command line) unless a file is specified using